stefanpenner/ember-app-kit/guides/getting-started.md

 This will install the dependencies Grunt relies on to build.
 These dependencies are primarily various Grunt tasks that do everything from module compilation to test running.

-Before running your app for the first time, you'll want to install [Bower](http://bower.io), a package manager that keeps your front-end dependencies (including JQuery, Ember, and QUnit) up to date.
-This is as easy as running:

-{% highlight sh %}
-npm install -g bower
-bower install
-{% endhighlight %}

-For more information on Bower, see the guide on [managing dependencies](dependencies.html)
+The `npm install`'s `postinstall` hook runs for you `bower install` to install front-end dependencies.
+For more information on Bower, see the guide on [managing dependencies](dependencies.html).

 Once your dependencies are installed, you should be able to simply run: